jbenlind/WedCamp/README.md

-WedCamp is a HipCamp based on outdoor wedding venues.
-The site includes the following features:
+WedCamp is a HipCamp clone project for App Academy.
+WedCamp focuses on outdoor wedding venues, and is hosted on Heroku.
+It can be found here https://wedcamp.herokuapp.com/